Concussions and TBI

 Do listen to your doctor’s orders.
 You may have to miss work or only work half-days until your doctor says it’s okay for you to return to your daily activities.

 Don’t stop taking your medication until a doctor says so – even if you’re feeling better.

 Don’t drive unless your doctor says it’s okay

 Legal Help for Concussion Victims on Long Island

 You may be able to obtain compensation to assist with the consequences of a concussion if you or a loved one was injured in an accident caused by some else’s negligence.

-Cohen & Jaffe’s brain injury lawyers have over 100 years of collective experience in personal injury litigation in New York, including work with concussion victims and their families.
+Law Office of Cohen & Jaffe, LLP’s brain injury lawyers have over 100 years of collective experience in personal injury litigation in New York, including work with concussion victims and their families.
 Our investigations of accidents that have caused concussions include determining the full economic and non-economic costs of these injuries to our clients.

 Call us now or fill out our simple contact form for a free, no obligation evaluation of your case and advice about your legal options.